Pinus sylvestris: Uses

 Pinus sylvestris is an important tree in forestry.
 The wood is used for pulp and sawn timber products.
 A seedling stand can be created by planting, sowing, or natural regeneration.
 Commercial plantation rotations vary between 50 and 120 years, with longer rotations in northeastern areas where growth is slower.

 In Scandinavian countries, the pine was used for making tar in the preindustrial age.
 Some active tar producers still exist, but that industry has almost ceased.
 The pine has also been used as a source of rosin and turpentine.

 The wood is pale brown to red-brown, and used for general construction work.
 It has a dry density around 470 kg/m3 (varying with growth conditions), an open porosity of 60%, a fibre saturation point of 0.25 kg/kg, and a saturation moisture content of 1.60 kg/kg.
 The pine fibres are used to make the textile known as vegetable flannel, which has a hemp-like appearance, but with a tighter, softer texture.

 The pine has also been widely planted in New Zealand and much of the colder regions of North America; it was one of the first trees introduced to North America, in about 1600.
 It is listed as an invasive species in some areas there, including Ontario, Michigan.
 It has been widely used in the United States for the Christmas tree trade, and was one of the most popular Christmas trees from the 1950s through the 1980s.
 It remains popular for that usage, though it has been eclipsed in popularity, by such species as Fraser fir, Douglas-fir, and others.
 Despite its invasiveness in parts of eastern North America, the pine does not often grow well there, partly due to climate and soil differences between its native habitat and that of North America, and partly due to damage by pests and diseases; the tree often grows in a twisted, haphazard manner if not tended to (as they are in the Christmas tree trade).
 The pines may be killed by the pine wood nematode, which causes pine wilt disease.
 The nematode most often attacks trees that are at least ten years old and often kills trees it infects within a few weeks.

-The pine was grown and used extensively in the coal mining regions of Flanders, Belgium.
-It was used to fortify the tunnelling and preferred for its cracking sound when in need of replacing.
+Previously, the pine was grown in and used extensively by the coal mining regions of Flanders, Belgium.
+It was used to fortify tunnels, primarily because it would make a cracking sound when in need of replacement.
 Large patches of forest, mostly containing the species, are still scattered over the countryside.